-- Will the improvements will be physically convenient and safe for the community to access or use? - Will the improvements provide a logical route that residents will use or want to use because it offers safe and convenient access? - If the project is not located in the DAC, will they have reasonable access points to the project?
+- Will the improvements be physically convenient and safe for the community to access or use? - Will the improvements provide a logical route that residents will use or want to use because it offers safe and convenient access? - If the project is not located in the DAC, will they have reasonable access points to the project?

-When evaluating the third part of sub-question C, the evaluator should consider:
+When evaluating the third part of sub-question C the evaluator should consider:

-- Was the local DAC community actively involved in the project development?
-Did they request the project? - Did the DAC community have the opportunity to provide their input to the community needs and do they support this project? - Was this project presented to the DAC community in a local forum so that they could provide input or support?
+- Was the DAC actively involved in the project development? - Did the DAC have the opportunity to provide their input to the community needs? - Does the DAC support this project? - Was this project presented to the DAC in a local forum so that they could provide input?
 Or, was the project simply voted upon in a general agency meeting without really reaching out to the community to learn their needs and wants? - Provide documentation of how the local residents and community groups were engaged for input on community and household needs and of any support from local community-based organizations and/or residents. - Applicants should also, when applicable, explain how anti-displacement policies and actions are being implemented in their community/city/county to discourage gentrification of the community being impacted by the project. - Applicant should address this, even if just to say that displacement is not an issue in their community.
 If displacement is not an issue an applicant should not be downgraded as long as it was addressed as not a concern of their Disadvantaged Community.
-Say WHY it is not applicable for your community. - Talk about how this is being addressed, whether through policies or work groups
+Say WHY it is not applicable for your community. - o Talk about how this is being addressed, whether through policies or work groups